eeegoloauq/blum-clicker/README.md

 # blum-clicker
 download rar, and open as project z.py. u can use any python shell

-in rar some images which pyautogui find and click.

 only lib u need is pip install pyautogui keyboard.

 change region or confidence on location if it need.